 Fun (Fun is the one thing that money can't buy)

-- Played with in this comic on deviantART.
+- Played with in "Tatoo Rebel" on DeviantArt.

 - Moral Orel: Played straight on the [adult swim] show with a heavy case of Cerebus Syndrome.
 This is also a case in which it's seen as a very good thing that the kid will not end up like his parents.

 - A cartoon in Rocky and Bullwinkle featured a pair of parents who are jesters/clowns who has a son who wants to be a knight.
 Even the father flat out ask what did he do wrong.